AdaCore/spark2014/docs/ug/gnattest.rst

 --------------------------

 With ``Robustness`` test-cases, the user can specify exceptional behavior in case the precondition is not fulfilled.
-During all runs of both ``Normal`` and ``Robustness`` test-cases, run-time checks are performed to detect potential run-time errors.
+During all runs of both ``Nominal`` and ``Robustness`` test-cases, run-time checks are performed to detect potential run-time errors.
 Such errors are reported as failed tests in the final report.